zorael/kameloso/README.md

 * Be sure to set the server `address` under `[IRCServer]` to `irc.chat.twitch.tv`.
 * Add your channel to `homeChannels`.
 Channel names are account names (which are always lowercase) with a `#` in front, so the Twitch user `Streamer123` would have the channel `#streamer123`.
-* Optionally add the name of an account to `admins` to give them global low-level control of the bot.
+* Optionally add an account name to `admins` to give them global low-level control of the bot.
 Owners of channels (broadcasters) automatically have high privileges in the scope of their own channels, so it's not strictly needed.
 * You can ignore `nickname`, `user`, `realName`, `account`, `password`; they're not applicable on Twitch.
 * Peruse the file for other settings if you want, you can always get back to it with `--gedit`.